zenderovpaulo95/TTG-Tools/README.md

 - The Wolf Among Us
 - The Walking Dead: Season Two
 - Tales from the Borderlands (2015 & 2021 versions)
-- Game of Thrones
+- Game of Thrones: The Telltale Series
-- Minecraft: Story Mode
+- Minecraft: Story Mode - Season One
 - The Walking Dead: Michonne
 - Batman: The Telltale Series
 - The Walking Dead: A New Frontier
 - Marvel’s Guardians of the Galaxy: The Telltale Series
-- Minecraft: Story Mode — Season 2
+- Minecraft: Story Mode — Season Two
 - Batman: The Enemy Within
 - The Walking Dead: The Final Season
 - The Walking Dead: The Telltale Definitive Series
-- Sam and Max Save the World Remastered
+- Sam and Max: Save the World - Remastered
-- Sam and Max Beyond Time and Space Remastered
+- Sam and Max: Beyond Time and Space - Remastered
-- Sam and Max The Devil's playhouse Remastered
+- Sam and Max: The Devil's Playhouse - Remastered